Thinkwise/docs/docs/sf/messages.md

 For Oracle, specifying *true* results in a raise_application_error which will abort the transaction and *false* results in a *dbms_output.put_line*.

-For DB2, the abort parameter is ignored as a transaction is always aborted when a message is sent.
-In order to still provide informational messages on DB2 in defaults and layouts, these logic concepts have an extra parameter *v_message_text* that can be set to show in informational message.
+For DB2, the abort parameter is ignored as a transaction and is always aborted when a message is sent.
+In order to still provide informational messages on DB2 in defaults and layouts, these logic concepts have an extra parameter *v_message_text* that can be set to show in an informational message.